 - 3.0 Perpetual Users (who purchase before 2013): 50% discount on equivalent 4.0 License

 If you own a license to ROBOTC 3.xx – You can continue to use 3.xx for as long as you would like (assuming you have a perpetual license) – the software will not stop working once 4.xx is released.
 However, if you wish to use the features and platforms available in ROBOTC 4.xx, you will have to purchase an upgrade at a significant discount.

 Upgrades will be available for up to 6 months after the official release of ROBOTC 4.0.
-Stay tuned to the ROBOTC.net Blog – We will be releasing free beta versions throughout the Summer and will announce final pricing and availability details in the near future.
+Stay tuned to the ROBOTC.net Blog – We will be releasing free beta versions throughout the year and will announce final pricing and availability details in the near future.

 We are very excited to announce that today is the first day of Spring and …. the first day of ROBOTC 3.60!
 ROBOTC is the premiere robotics programming language for educational robotics and competitions.
 ROBOTC is a C-Based Programming Language with an Easy-to-Use Development Environment.
 We are really proud of this release and can’t wait to hear what you think!
 Remember, we could not do this without your support and feedback.
 We hope you’ll continue to share your comments with us, either in the forums or on our Facebook or Twitter page.

 Some of the key enhancements are: